Skip to main content

 Course Registration

-In June before the start of fall semester, the UCEAP Academic Specialist will email you to complete a course registration form in which you will indicate the courses you wish to take.
+In June before the start of fall semester, UCEAP will email you to complete a preliminary course selection form in which you will indicate the courses you wish to take.
 UCM will then confirm if space is available in those classes.
-While this is not your final course enrollment, please be aware that once the fall semester begins in September, the process for requesting to add or drop courses is time-consuming and it may be a while before the department confirms any new course enrollment.
-The UCEAP Study Center staff will be available to answer any questions you may have and to facilitate this process.
+Once the fall program begins, you will submit a final course list to the UCEAP Madrid Study Center who will work with UCM to complete your official course enrollment.
+The Study Center staff will be available to answer any questions you may have and to facilitate this process.

 Remember that similar to your UC campus, you are not guaranteed enrollment in UCM courses.
 UCEAP also cannot guarantee enrollment ahead of time.
-Only during the June course registration will you get an idea of course availability.
 You will need to be flexible and have a back-up course plan if your top course choices are full.

 Catalogs and resources